e-c-k-e-r/vall-e/docs/emb.md

   - encoding audio will use the `encodec` backend automagically, as there's no EnCodec encoder under `vocos`
 * [`descript-audio-codec`](https://github.com/descriptinc/descript-audio-codec): boasts better compression and quality, but has issues with model convergence.
   - models at 24KHz + 8kbps will NOT converge in any manner.
-  - models at 44KHz + 8kbps seems harder to model its "language", and the NAR side of the model suffers greatly.
+  - models at 44KHz + 8kbps will work for lower codebook levels, but higher codebook levels will ***always*** have issues
+    * this seems to be inherent to the codec itself and not the model, as separate implementations have this problem
 * [`nvidia/audio-codec-44khz`](https://huggingface.co/nvidia/audio-codec-44khz): boasts even better compression and quality
   - this codec employs FSQ instead of RVQ.
+    * this doesn't seem to have any problems inherent to the codec itself, but instead inherent to FSQ codecs in general

 #### Descript-Audio-Codec

 Descript-Audio-Codec was thoroughly tested for promising much, much cleaner output audio, as this model encodes/decodes at 44.1KHz, rather than EnCodec's 24KHz.

-However, due to the nature of the codec, simply throwing it at an attention-based transformer proves to be painful, as the model *heavily* suffers from noisy output in the higher half of the RVQ levels.
+However, due to the nature of the codec, simply throwing it at an attention-based transformer proves to be painful, as the model *heavily* suffers from noisy output in the higher half of the codebook levels.
-* the solution may be to simply encode / decode with *all* RVQ levels in one pass.
+* the solution may be to simply encode / decode with *all* codebook levels in one pass.

 Ironically, testing through erroneously encoded audio (feeding 24KHz audio without upsampling to 44.1KHz) proved to have "cleaner" but bad utterances.